microsoft/sarif-tutorials/README.md

 SARIF, the Static Analysis Results Interchange Format, defines a standard format for the output of static analysis tools.
 It is a powerful and sophisticated format suited to the needs of a wide variety of tools.
-For this reason -- and because the format is defined in a 220-plus page specification written in formal language!
+For this reason &mdash; and because the format is defined in a 220-plus page specification written in formal language!
--- it can be hard to learn SARIF and to figure out what parts of it you need to use.
+&mdash; it can be hard to learn SARIF and to figure out what parts of it you need to use.

 These tutorials aim to present SARIF in a more approachable way.
 We'll start with some background: